nissbran/azure-observability-samples/samples/vm-application-monitoring/README.md

 ## Use Azure Data Explorer with Log Analytics

 To use Azure Data Explorer with Log Analytics you need connect to the Log Analytics workspace with the following URL given that your logged in to the Azure Data Explorer portal with a user with access to the Log Analytics workspace.
+The portal is https://dataexplorer.azure.com.

 `https://ade.loganalytics.io/subscriptions/<subscription-id>/resourceGroups/<rg>/providers/Microsoft.OperationalInsights/workspaces/<workspace-name>`